franccan/meta-aws-workshop/content/03_modules/02_build_images/_index.md

 ```bash
 cdk deploy
 ```
-### Step 5 - Monitor the deployment process
+### Step 4 - Monitor the deployment process

-Many things will occur after you type ‘cdk deploy’.
-The first thing that happens is that the CDK Pipelines project gets synthesized into a CloudFormation template.
+The first thing that happens when you run ‘cdk deploy’ is that the CDK Pipelines project gets synthesized into a CloudFormation template.
 Then, this template gets deployed in your account.

 CDK Pipelines project creates a CodePipeline pipeline called ‘DeviceImageBuilderPipeline’ in your account.
 This pipeline publishes a set of CloudFormation templates that define two application stacks.

-The first stack is called the ‘YoctoBaseImageBuilderStack’ and it is responsible for creating a Docker image that contains all the packages that Yocto needs to be able to build Yocto images.
+The first stack is called the ‘YoctoBaseImageBuilderStack’ and it is responsible for creating a Docker image that contains all the packages that Poky needs to be able to build images.
 The Docker image produced is stored in the AWS Elastic Container Registry (ECR).

 The second stack is called the ‘YoctoRaspberryPiImageBuilderStack’.
-This stack pulls the Docker image produced by in by the first stack and start building a Linux image using Yocto.
+This stack pulls the Docker image produced by in by the first stack and start building a Linux image using Poky.
 The image built in this module comes from a recipe available in the meta-aws-demos repository.
 The recipe targets a RaspberryPi 4.
 It builds a basic operating system with support for filesystem, python, networking, and AWS IoT GreenGrasss.

 {{% notice note %}}
-For more information about the image build, please explore the recipe here: https://github.com/aws-samples/meta-aws-demos/blob/master/raspberrypi4-64/aws-iot-greengrass-v2/
+For more information about the image that this module builds, please explore the recipe here: https://github.com/aws-samples/meta-aws-demos/blob/master/raspberrypi4-64/aws-iot-greengrass-v2/
 {{% /notice %}}

 ### Step 5 - Download the image from S3 and test it